 State Loans

-Compared to borrowing Parent PLUS loans from the U.S. Department of Education, state loans can often have lower fixed interest rates.
+Compared to borrowing Parent PLUS loans from the U.S. Department of Education, state or private loans can often have lower fixed interest rates.
 Keep in mind that state loans, while more flexible in some ways, can be more strict when it comes to running credit checks, and offer more rigid repayment plans.